RaspberryPiFoundation/python-curriculum/en-GB/lessons/Quiz/Quiz.md

 ## Activity Checklist { .check}

-+ Let's start by writing a very simple quiz program, which asks the player a question, and shows them a smiley face if they input the correct answer.
++ Let's start by writing a very simple quiz program that asks the player a question, then shows them smiley faces if they input the correct answer.

 	```{.language-python}
 	print("In Python, what do you call a 'box' used to store data?")